Voice phishing: Notable examples

-IRS Phone Scam
+IRS impersonation scam

-Between 2012 and 2016, a voice phishing scam ring posed as Internal Revenue Service and immigration employees to more than 50,000 individuals, stealing hundreds of millions of dollars as well as victims’ personal information.
-Alleged co-conspirators from the United States and India threatened vulnerable respondents with “arrest, imprisonment, fines, or deportation.”
-In 2018, twenty-four defendants were sentenced, with the longest term of imprisonment being twenty years.
+Between 2012 and 2016, a voice phishing scam ring posed as Internal Revenue Service and immigration employees to more than 50,000 individuals, stealing hundreds of millions of dollars as well as victims' personal information.
+Alleged co-conspirators from the United States and India threatened vulnerable respondents with "arrest, imprisonment, fines, or deportation."
+In 2018, 24 defendants were sentenced, with the longest imprisonment being 20 years.

-COVID-19 Scams
+COVID-19 scams

 On March 28, 2021, the Federal Communications Commission issued a statement warning Americans of the rising number of phone scams regarding fraudulent COVID-19 products.
-Voice phishing schemes attempting to sell products which putatively “prevent, treat, mitigate, diagnose or cure” COVID-19 have been monitored by the Food and Drug Administration as well.
+Voice phishing schemes attempting to sell products which putatively "prevent, treat, mitigate, diagnose or cure" COVID-19 have been monitored by the Food and Drug Administration as well.

 Hollywood Con Queen Scam

-Beginning in 2015, a phishing scammer impersonated Hollywood make-up artists and powerful female executives in order to coerce victims to travel to Indonesia and pay sums of money under the premise that they'll be reimbursed.
-Using social engineering, the scammer researched the lives of their victims extensively in order to mine details in order to make the impersonation more believable.
-The scammer called victims directly, often multiple times a day and for hours at a time, in order to pressure victims.
+Beginning in 2015, a phishing scammer impersonated Hollywood make-up artists and powerful female executives to coerce victims to travel to Indonesia and pay sums of money under the premise that they'll be reimbursed.
+Using social engineering, the scammer researched the lives of their victims extensively to mine details to make the impersonation more believable.
+The scammer called victims directly, often multiple times a day and for hours at a time to pressure victims.

 Thamar Reservoir Cyberattack

 The 2015 cyber attack campaign against the Israeli academic Dr. Thamar Eilam Gindin illustrates the use of a vishing attack as a precursor to escalating future attacks with the new information coerced from a victim.
 After the Iran-expert academic mentioned connections within Iran on Israeli Army Radio, Thamar received a phone call to request an interview with the professor for the Persian BBC.
 To view the questions ahead of the proposed interview, Thamar was instructed to access a Google Drive document that requested her password for access.
-By entering her password in to access the malicious document, the attacker can use the credentials for further elevated attacks.
+By entering her password to access the malicious document, the attacker can use the credentials for further elevated attacks.